analogdevicesinc/ai8x-synthesis/README.md

 #### Batch Normalization

-Batch normalization after `Conv1d` and `Conv2d` layers is supported using “fusing”.
-The fusing operation merges the effect of batch normalization layers into the parameters of the preceding convolutional layer.
-For detailed information about batch normalization fusing/folding, see Section 3.2 of the following paper: https://arxiv.org/pdf/1712.05877.pdf.
+Batch normalization after `Conv1d` and `Conv2d` layers is supported using “fusing.”
+The fusing operation merges the effect of batch normalization layers into the parameters of the preceding convolutional layer, by modifying weights and bias values of that preceding layer.
+For detailed information about batch normalization fusing/fusion/folding, see Section 3.2 of the following paper: https://arxiv.org/pdf/1712.05877.pdf.

-After fusing/folding, the network will not contain any batchnorm layers.
+After fusing/folding, the network will no longer contain any batchnorm layers.
 The effects of batch normalization will instead be expressed by modified weights and biases of the preceding convolutional layer.

+* When using [Quantization-Aware Training (QAT)](#Quantization-Aware Training (QAT)), batchnorm layers <u>are automatically folded</u> during training and no further action is needed.
-If the trained network contains batchnorm layers, the `batchnormfuser.py` script (see [BatchNorm Fusing](#BatchNorm-Fusing)) should be called before `quantize.py` to fuse the batchnorm layers.
-To be able to perform folding/fusing by running `batchnormfuser.py`, a second model architecture should be defined without batchnorm layers.
-This architecture should be exactly the same as the input model architecture, except for the removal of all batchnorm layers.
+* When using [Post-Training Quantization](#Post-Training Quantization), the `batchnormfuser.py` script (see [BatchNorm Fusing](#BatchNorm-Fusing)) must be called before `quantize.py` to explicitly fuse the batchnorm layers.

 ### Model Comparison and Feature Attribution